squiraldot/Ban-Bhaiyya/README.md

-# Ghostie👻 — Telegram Moderation Bot
+# Ghostea👻 — Telegram Moderation Bot

 ## What was fixed